F200DB-045: Distance

 Only a photometric redshift has been determined for F200DB-045; follow-up spectroscopic measurements will be required to confirm the redshift (see spectroscopic redshift).
 Spectroscopy could also determine the chemical composition, size and temperature of the galaxy.

-If confirmed, then the galaxy may have existed in the early universe which may indicate that it may have been composed primarily of dust as well as stars, most likely population III stars, which may have been very young and massive.
-Also, as well, the galaxy may have been in the star formation phase.
+If confirmed, the galaxy may have existed in its star formation phase in the early universe, when it would have been composed mostly of dust as well as young and massive population III stars.